real-rayezwtkl/real_estate_price_prediction/README.md

 Data Preprocessing: Handling missing values (Imputation).
 Managing categorical variables (One-Hot Encoding).
 Feature engineering (Creating new, insightful variables).
 Outlier detection and removal.

-Model Training & Tuning: Training the baseline Linear Regression model.
-Training and optimizing the XGBoost Regressor using techniques like Grid Search CV for hyperparameter tuning.
+Model Training: Training the baseline Linear Regression model and the XGBoost Regressor

 Model Evaluation: Assessing performance using metrics such as MSE and R².